sandiegopython/test-driven-django-development/tutorials/03-views.rst

             self.assertEqual(response.status_code, 200)

-If we run our tests now this test should fail.
+If we run our tests now this test should fail because we haven't created a homepage yet.

 ..
 HINT::
     There's lots more information on the `hypertext transfer protocol`_ (HTTP) and its various `status codes`_ on Wikipedia.
+Quick reference, 200 = OK; 404 = Not Found; 500 = Server Error

 Base template and static files